BrodaNoel/duix/README.md

 The idea of `duix` is to reuse some old knowledge to solve only one simple problem: Keep 2 components on sync.

+There are 2 things that I keep on mind while working:
+1. **KISS**: Keep it simple, stupid.
+2. **Pareto principle**: The 80% and 20%.
+The 80% of your bugs, are gonna be always the same 2 or 3 issues that you always see in every project.

+The KISS patter is very clear, but I believe the Pareto principle deserves more details:

+I believe that if you added redux in 10 projects, you may added it 8 times just to solve 1 issue: "Keep a couple of vars on sync between components", and also 2 times that you solves tons of issues that it absolutelly worth it.
+But, what about those 8 times that you added Redux only to keep 1 var on sync?
+You only needed a global state var and a callback, but you added Redux.

+The idea of `duix` is to cover those 8 times that you added Redux only because you needed to keep on sync vars between components.
+Just that.
+There is a global `state` object, that you `set` values, or `get` values, and you can `subscribe` or `unsubscribe`, and every time someone `set` a new value, all the subscribers are gonna be called receiving the new and the old value.

+I'm a React dev, and I used Redux a couple of times.
+After creating this tool (I was using it during one whole year), I used this tool in 5 projects, and I had to use Redux in only 1.

+If your team is not feeling very well with the current State Managers complexity, I'd say that you should try this tool.
+But, due to it's not in the `declarative hype`, I'd preffer to say: DON'T USE IT!

 ## The `duix` approach
 `duix` just have a state that is just a plain object, and some listeners (publish-subscribers) that are gonna be called every time the subscribed-value value change.